Routes to turbulence in Taylor-Couette flow: Parameter regimes of (TCF)

-Traditionally, the different dynamical regimes of \TCF have been characterised in terms of two Reynolds numbers: the outer Reynolds number ($\Reo=\ro\omegao\gap/\visc$) and the inner Reynolds number ($\Rei=\ri\omegai\gap/\visc$).
-They are based on the size of the gap between the cylinders (\gap), the tangential velocity of each cylinder ($u_o=\ro\omegao$ and $u_i=\ri\omegai$, respectively), and the kinematic viscosity of the fluid (\visc).
-An example of a stability diagram using these traditional set of parameters is shown in Fig.~\ref{fig:map}(a) for a system with $\eta=\num{0.5}$.
-The laminar circular Couette flow (hereafter termed C) is linearly (centrifugally) unstable above the neutral stability curve shown in red.
-For a given value of \Reo, there is a critical \Rei above which the flow becomes unstable and secondary flows with increasing complexity emerge.
-The neutral stability curve shown here is analogous to those computed by Taylor~\cite{Taylor1923}, but we discretise the full Navier--Stokes equations linearised about C with a Galerkin method~\cite{Maretzke2014}.
-The transition to turbulence in this region (red in Fig.~\ref{fig:map}) is discussed in \S~\ref{Supercritical}.
+Traditionally, the different dynamical regimes of TCF have been characterised in terms of two control parameters: the inner ($\Rei=u_i\gap/\visc$) and the outer ($\Reo=u_o\gap/\visc$) cylinder Reynolds number.
+They are based on the azimuthal velocity of each cylinder ($u_{i/o}=r_{i/o}\Omega_{i/o}$), \mod{the width of the gap (\gap) between the cylinders}, and the kinematic viscosity (\visc) of \mod{the fluid filling the gap.} An example of a stability diagram using this traditional set of parameters is shown in Fig.~\ref{fig:regimeMap}(a) for a system with $\eta=\num{0.5}$.